 Squash in Scotland Frequently Asked Questions

-Why is the membership structure changing?
+Why did the membership structure change?

 What do we get for our club fee?

 Depending on the level of membership you choose, your club will receive a wide range of benefits.
 From access to advanced SportyHQ modules, club insurance for peace of mind and the ability to hold sanctioned competitions, there is a level of membership which is right for every club.

 You can read more about the benefits on the Scottish Squash website.

 Does my club have to bulk register members?

 We are encouraging clubs to ask players to sign up for individual membership independently, rather than having the club do it for them.